 In other words, you’ve got everything covered to ride out any SHTF scenario!

-But what if S does HTF and the friendly guy next door turns out to be an unfortunate zombie who didn’t bother prepping and now wants a piece of your stockpile?
+What if the friendly guy next door actually turns out to be an unfortunate zombie who didn’t bother prepping and now wants a piece of your stockpile?

 Will your home stand a chance against the golden horde?

-Fortifying Your Home for the End of Days
+Why Is Home Defense Vital for the End of Days?

 They say disasters bring out the best in people.
-But preppers know it could also bring out the worst.
+But preppers know they also bring out the worst.

-Crimes such as looting are all too common when disaster strikes.
-And after all the restaurants and grocery stores have been emptied, where do you think will desperate people turn to next?
+Crimes like looting are all too common when disaster strikes.
+And after all the restaurants and grocery stores have been wiped out, where do you think desperate folks will turn to next?

 First Things First, Never Spill the Beans

 Other than the people in your household, no one should know that you have food, water, and supplies stashed away.
-Once word goes out that your house has everything people need when SHTF, expect everyone and their brother to come knocking at your door!
+Once word goes out that your house has everything people need for SHTF, expect everyone and their brother to come knocking at your door.

-You see, hunger can turn even the gentlest person into a savage animal who will be more than capable of harming you for a can of peaches!
-So as much as possible, avoid sharing your game plan to others.
+See, hunger can turn even the gentlest person into a savage animal who won't think twice about harming you for a can of peaches.
+Either shut your darn mouth or face the consequences.

 Guard Your Perimeter